pjborowiecki/SAASY-LAND-Next-14-Starters-With-Authentication-And-Database-Implemented/README.md

 To use PlanetScale's MySQL database with Prisma, it is necessary to create a shadow database.
 See [https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database) for more information.

 **PlanetScale does not support the use of foreign keys**.
 The use of Prisma's `@relation` is discouraged by Prisma itself with the following message: "With `relationMode = "prisma"`, no foreign keys are used, so relation fields will not benefit from the index usually created by the relational database under the hood.
 This can lead to poor performance when querying these fields.
 We recommend adding an index manually.
 Learn more at [https://pris.ly/d/relation-mode-prisma-indexes](https://pris.ly/d/relation-mode-prisma-indexes)".
+The schema in this branch has been updated to reflect this.

 See the following resources for more information on this: